QLA – So much more than Exam Prep

 What makes a Good Question Level Analysis?

 What makes a Good Question Level Analysis?
 Answer: Detailed Analysis Described by some as the magic bullet, Question Level Analysis is now becoming more popular in schools across the country.
 Many free grids are available over the internet designed to help break assessments down as a guide for teachers but they do not give you the forensic or time saving analysis you need.
 In fact - some of them don't even do analysis at "question level".
-DAISI Education has been making QLA for schools all over the country for nearly 10 years.
+DAISI Education has been creating QLA for schools all over the country for over 10 years.
 Our Question Level Analysis has been proven to help schools improve* their results over time.
 Therefore, as a team of education analysts, we know what makes a good one and how it can save time and raise attainment.
 The answer is the level of ANALYSIS. *80% of schools who used DAISI Question Level Analysis over three years have seen an increase in their attainment.
 So what makes a Good QLA?
 Ten Question to ask...
 1....

 Read More